Ayya Vaikundar: Theological background

+The narrative concludes with the Kali Yuga, where the final fragment of Kroni is believed to have manifested as the spirit of Kali (Kalian).
+In response to the oppression and social injustice prevalent in this age, Vishnu is said to have promised to incarnate as Vaikundar to protect the oppressed, specifically the Sandroars, and establish a new era of righteousness known as Dharma Yukam.

+"According to the Ayyavazhi scripture, the incarnation of Vaikundar in the Kali Yuga was a divine response to the social injustice of the era.
+The text narrates that Vishnu entered the sea at Tiruchendur to encounter Lakshmi, who had manifested as a golden flame (Magara).
+On 1 March 1833 (20 Masi, 1008), he is believed to have emerged from the sea in the form of a Pandaram (mendicant).
+Dressed in ochre robes and carrying a rishi's wand, he began his mission to establish equality and dismantle the influence of Kali."

-Penance and growing following
+Penance

-Upon reaching Poovantanthoppu, (present-day Swamithopu), he undertook a penance.
 The penance consisted of three stages, each spanning two years.
 A tradition describes his postures during the six-year tavam as follows: during the first two years, he stood inside a six feet deep pit; during the next two years, he squatted on the ground; and during the last two years, he sat on a raised platform.
 His appearance was squalid, "long and entangled plait of hair" and frayed clothes.
 He spoke less and subsisted on frugal meals.

 The Akilam speaks of the act of incinerating the evil spirits as an important event in the life of Ayya Vaikundar.
-It took place when he was performing his penance, which had been announced by him to be the means of destroying the kalimayai – the illusory evil force.
-He, then, gathered the people around, and caused some of them to get possessed of the evil spirits (peyattam).
-The possessed ones came and danced in front of the crowd as if the evil spirits had come upon them.
+It took place when he was performing his penance, which had been announced by him to be the means of destroying the kalimayai – the illusory evil force.He, then, gathered the people around, and caused some of them to get possessed of the evil spirits (peyattam).The possessed ones came and danced in front of the crowd as if the evil spirits had come upon them.
 Vaikundar, then, ordered these evil spirits to make an oath, in front of the people, to surrender their powers and get burned up in flames.
 When he had finished his orders, those dancing under the duress of possession got exhausted and fell flat on the ground.
 Thus the evil spirits were incinerated.

 Vaikundar performed another action to 'seize the esoteric evil powers'.
 The Akilam says that, he took away the powers of those who knew to perform witchcraft, sorcery, and other magical rituals.
 People living in the hills, called as Kanikkarar, were believed to be powerful shamans or witchdoctors, having powers to contain or to provoke the demons.
 Vaikundar, in a trance, made some of these Kanikkarar to testify in front of the people that they had surrendered their powers.
 People grew appreciative of Vaikundar's actions.
 They began addressing him as Vaikuntacami.
 This implied an attribution of divinity to Vaikundar.